Information for New International Students

-New students are also required to show proof of a tuberculosis (TB) test taken in the United States.
+New students who attend in-person classes are required to show proof of a tuberculosis (TB) test taken in the United States.

 If you do not have proof of a TB screening taken in the US, TB screenings will be administered by IUPUI Campus Health.
 You must visit the Campus Health Office and get your TB test within 5 weeks of the start of the semester.

 F-1 students and all J-1 exchange visitors (including J-1 students) are required to have health insurance through IUPUI.

 Even if you have health insurance in your home country, the U.S. insurance system is probably quite different.
 See our glossary of terms.

 IUPUI offers hundreds of resources, services, and opportunities for new students.
 See below for ways to get involved and feel more connected to campus!

 The IUPUI Welcome Team

 The Office of International Affairs Welcome team is made up of several staff members and a team of International Peer Mentor Welcome Assistants.